Want the quick answer? Read our FAQ on "How often to change the air filter".

-Every once in a while we’re asked what is the most important thing that your city area homeowner's can do to secure their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the most important thing that North America area homeowner's can do to secure their air conditioning and heating system between their seasonal tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is critical to the proper performance of your HVAC system, not to mention your home's air quality.
 Studies show that indoor air pollution is one of the top five environmental health risks?
-We know it's the last thing on your mind, but this is really important stuff.
-Changing the air filters is not all that hard for most your city homeowners, but there are usually two challenges to actually completing this job:
+It’s not thought of often, but it is extremely important to consider.
+Changing the air filters is not difficult for most North America homeowners, but there are often two obstacles to actually completing this job:

 When To Change Your Air Filters